Goal 7: Affordable and Clean Energy

 Learn More

 The Midwest Farm Energy Conference takes place every other year at the West Central Research and Outreach Center in Morris.
 The conference brings University energy experts together with regional businesses and local governments to showcase renewable energy systems for dairy and cropping systems and ways to reduce carbon intensity of production agriculture.
-In 2022, the use of green hydrogen and ammonia, agrivoltaics for grazing cattle, and robotic weed control were all highlighted.

 Learn More